Montana Department of Environmental Quality About Us Permitting & Operator Assistance Public Participation

 To become a licensed Installer/Remover, an individual must:

-2. Submit an application review fee of $100
+2. Submit an examination and licensing fee of $483.

-3. Submit three references attesting to the individual’s participation in UST installations and closures.
+3. Submit three professional references attesting to the individual’s participation in UST system installations and closures.

-4. Pass a written exam with 80% or better.
+5. Pass the State of Montana Installer/Remove exam with a score of 80% or better.

 To become a licensed Remover, an individual must: